chauby/chauby.github.io/pages/projects.md

 ---
 # Introduction

 This page is the collection of my projects, including some demos in my work as well as some research topics in my research field.
+Some source code of the projects will be open in the future.

+My research topics are about robot learning and control for legged robots, including imitation learning, model predictive control, whole body control and reinforcement learning, *etc*.

 # 2024

-### 1. to be continue …
+### 1. To be continued …